 Take part in savings and lending activities

-Enroll and train other girls from the community on the issues they have learnt during life skills and vocational skills training
+Enroll and train other girls from the community on the issues they have learned during life skills and vocational skills training

-Engagement of Local government authority and FST in the forum is a key to their sustainability.
+Engagement of Local government authority and FST in the forum is key to their sustainability.

-Today SEMA has managed to form 2 forums ,1 in Mtinko Ward found in Singida District Council and 1 in Singida Municipal Council with the total of 101 girls.
+Today SEMA has managed to form 2 forums,1 in Mtinko Ward found in Singida District Council and 1 in Singida Municipal Council with a total of 101 girls.

-Bonga girls in the forum have managed to establish various income generating activities centers, basing on their trade they received during technical skills training.
+Bonga girls in the forum have managed to establish various income-generating activities centers, based on the trade they received during technical skills training.